June907/CS350-Team/docs/milestones/4/Test.md

-## Twitter-Clone - Continuous integration
+## Easel - Continuous integration

 ### Build and test with every push
-* For milestone 4, we were able to test that our views were working.
+* For milestone 4, tested our different views.
-* Views that we were able to get working were user_list, user_detail, and tweet_list.
+* Views that we were able to get working were home and about.
-* views.py can be found at: https://github.com/Twitter-Clone/twitter-clone-api/blob/master/tcapi/views.py
+* views.py can be found at: https://github.com/June907/CS350-Team/blob/master/project/project/views.py
 * We implemented tests that cover the different views.
-* One major issue that we faced was getting all of our settings configured.
-We had issues with the API not working correctly, so manual testing was definately used here.
+* We are still working on completing the implementation and testing of several views.

 ### Implement Test Coverage
-* For test coverage, we have a CI/CD pipeline that was created using Github Actions.
-* The CI/CD pipleine has two jobs which are located in two of our repositories.
-* The first job is for building the docker container.
-This would include updating it when changes have been made.
-* The second job is responsible for making sure that we are writing clean Python code that follow basic Pep8 standards.
-* Django testing is done mainly through so called 'second job'.
-* Github Action for Docker container: https://github.com/Twitter-Clone/twitter-clone-api/actions
-* Github Actions for clean python code: https://github.com/Twitter-Clone/twitter-clone-frontend/actions
+*
+*
+*
+*
+*